pknipp/traveling-salesperson-problem/README.md

 borders of paths between planets = segment that is tangent to both planets 2 x 2 = 4 components: atop vs below, and solid (zIndex = -z) vs dashed (zIndex = 0)

+middle column is factorial base:

+factorial base,
+lexographic ordering needed in order to have a highly reusable (ie, small) memo.
+Space complexity = ?

 permutations:
 iterPerm -> itin:
 e.g.: n = 4 and iterPerm = 07 -> 1010 -> 1(023), 10(23), 103(2), 1032